VulpoTheDev/VulpoTheDev/README.md

 Goals:
 - ~~Get that Software Engineering Degree~~
+- AHHHHHHHHHH
+- Complete Cybersecurity Degree
+- Go for a masters maybe
-- Get a job
+- Get a CS or IT Job (plz)
-- Survive

 ## My Certificates